 An Update Regarding the Reopening of St. Andrew’s Presbyterian Church for Sunday Services

-Dear Friends at St. Andrew’s,
+Dear Friends of St. Andrew’s,

 Grace and peace to you from God our Father and the Lord Jesus Christ!